-With the impacts of climate change becoming ever more apparent, we’re all now looking for ways to reduce our impact on the environment and businesses are no different.
+With the impacts of climate change becoming ever more apparent, we’re all looking for ways to reduce our impact on the environment, and businesses are no different.
 We all want to take steps to save the planet, but it can be daunting to know where to begin.
 Here are some easy steps you can implement right away on your journey to becoming an eco-friendly business.

 Turn out the lights

 It may seem like an obvious one, but turning out the lights in treatment, break or stock rooms will make a huge difference to your electricity usage.
 You could even get motion sensors fitted to ensure that lights are only ever in use when the room is.

 Although a small change, using eco-friendly cleaning products helps to keep your salon clean and green.
 Brands such as Method offer a wide range of highly effective products that are good for the environment.
 If you wanted to take it one step further, there are companies such as Splosh that offer refills of their cleaning products to also cut down on plastics.

 As much as we’re all trying to cut down on single-use items, it’s unavoidable for some in-salon treatments.
 Where possible, opt for recyclable or biodegradable alternatives to take away the single-use-guilt.
 We’ve made our cotton buds biodegradable and our Swizzle Sticks dual-ended, to allow for more usage and less waste.